Persuasion and Optimal Stopping: The Framework

-\section{Model}
+\subsection{Model}

-\paragraph*{Primitives.} $\Theta$ is a finite set of payoff-relevant states. $\mu_0\in \Delta(\Theta)$ is the common prior belief. $A$ is a set of actions.
-The time space is a compact set $T\subset \R^+$ which can be finite or infinite.
-There are two players: the principal (she) and the agent (he).
-The agent makes a one-time irreversible choice of action $a$ at a stopping time $t$ chosen by him.
-For any tuple of states, actions, and action times $(\theta,a,t)\in \Theta\times A\times T$, the agent obtains utility $u(\theta,a,t)$ and the principal obtains utility $v(\theta,a,t)$.
+\paragraph*{Primitives.} $\Theta$ is a finite set of payoff-relevant states. $\mu_0 \in \Delta(\Theta)$ is the common prior. $A$ is a set of actions.
+The time space is a compact set $T \subset \R_+$, which we take to be a continuous interval throughout the body.\footnote{The discrete-time analog of this framework was introduced in \citet{koh2024attention}.} There are two players, a principal (she) and an agent (he).
+The agent makes a one-time irreversible choice of action $a$ at a time $t$ of his choosing.
+For any state, action, and time triple $(\theta, a, t) \in \Theta \times A \times T$, the agent obtains utility $u(\theta, a, t)$ and the principal obtains utility $v(\theta, a, t)$; both $u$ and $v$ are bounded.

-\paragraph{Information:} At the start of the game (before $t = 0$) the principal \emph{commits} to an arbitrary sequential information revelation strategy.
-Formally, the principal's strategy is a cadlag martingale process $\rp{\mu_t}$ in $\Delta(\Theta)$ (accompanied by a suitable underlying probability space $(\Omega,\mathcal{F} = \rp{\mathcal{F}_t},\mathcal{P})$) describing the random posterior belief process induced by the flow of information.
-The full commitment assumption will be relaxed in \cref{ssec:commit}
+\paragraph*{Information.} At the start of the game the principal commits to a persuasion strategy: a c\`adl\`ag martingale $\rp{\mu_t}$ in $\Delta(\Theta)$, accompanied by a suitable underlying probability space $(\Omega, \mathcal{F} = \rp{\mathcal{F}_t}, \mathcal{P})$, describing the common random posterior belief process induced by the principal's sequential experimentation.\footnote{\citet{koh2024attention} establish a no-commitment-gap result for this framework via the \emph{indirect-communication principle}: every commitment-optimal outcome is implementable as the equilibrium path of a subgame-perfect equilibrium of a dynamic experiment-selection game, even without intertemporal commitment.
+We invoke that result for the dynamic-consistency interpretations of the strategies derived below; see \cref{rmk:dynamic_consistency_binary,rmk:dynamic_consistency_linear}.} We write $\mu$ for a generic belief in $\Delta(\Theta)$, $\rp{\mu_t}$ for a stochastic belief process, and $\delta_\theta \in \Delta(\Theta)$ for the degenerate belief on $\theta$.

-\paragraph{Stopping and action:} The agent moves the second.
-He observes the signal process and makes a one-time choice (contingent on the history of the signal process) of the action.
-When the agent stops in period $t$ with a belief $\mu$, he can commit to any action taken at a time no earlier than $t$.
-Therefore, we define the indirect utility with respect to stopping belief $\mu$ and time $t$: for all $\mu\in \Delta(\Theta)$ and $t\in T$,

-By definition, $U$ is convex in $\mu$ and non-increasing in $t$.
-(Indirect) utility functions $U$ and $V$ encodes all the payoff relevant information although they abstract away from optimal actions.\footnote{By defining $V$, we implicitly assume that the agent breaks the tie in favor of the principal.
-The tie-breaking rule is inconsequential for our analysis as long as the resulting indirect utility is compatible with the technical assumptions we introduce later.} Then, the agent's strategy is a stopping time $\tau$ with respect to $\rp{\mathcal{F}_t}$.
-Given $\rp{\mu_t}$, the agent solves an \emph{optimal stopping problem}:

-\paragraph{Information design problem:} We model the game as a constrained optimization problem, where the principal directly chooses the pair of $(\rp{\mu_t},\tau)$, subject to the \emph{obedience constraint} that the agent finds stopping at time $\tau$ optimal: